Teebusch/mifa/README.md

 <!-- badges: end -->

-`mifa` implements multiple imputation of covariance matrices to allow to perform factor analysis on incomplete data.
+`mifa` is an R package that implements multiple imputation of covariance matrices to allow to perform factor analysis on incomplete data.
 It works as follows:

 1. Impute missing values multiple times using *Multivariate Imputation with Chained Equations* (MICE) from the